 However, this correlation was not found in other groups because of different methodologies.
 The vacancies data in some categories assigned by Adzuna such as “Graduates” and “IT/Computing/Software” are linked to both occupations and industries; therefore, it is not appropriate to compare industry-level vacancies directly with the ONS vacancies estimates which are produced at SIC level.

-While the “Healthcare/Social care” category has historically shown a strong correlation with the ONS Vacancy Survey, from April 2020, it has increasingly diverged from the vacancies data.Nôl i'r tabl cynnwys
+While the “Healthcare/Social care” category has historically shown a strong correlation with the ONS Vacancy Survey, from April to September 2020, it diverged from the vacancies data.Nôl i'r tabl cynnwys

 The Institute for Employment Studies (IES) published weekly vacancy analysis from April to the beginning of July 2020 using Adzuna data.
 These publications provided additional insight including local changes in vacancy levels and changes in vacancies by salary levels.
 We collaborated with the IES to ensure our methodologies are consistent, but there are some differences that users should be aware of.